 This discovery leads to the understanding that these symbols could be used singly to illustrate a word, or small letter symbols could be used in conjunction to form a whole word.

 Please keep in mind that regardless of how much scholars, archeologists and scientist have discovered about the Mayan culture – there is still much that is unknown.
 The Mayan ways are largely mysterious.
 Over 3,000 years later, we can try to piece together and understand the meanings of these ancient people.

 A symbol of strength, divinity, and general domain over all things – a very big sign of power for the Mayans.
 By night, the jaguar god would rule over the Mayan Underworld, by day he would prowl across the morning sky from east to west, returning back to the Underworld at dusk.
-The cosmic forces of day and night fall into the jaguar's realm.
-A symbol of imminent domain in all things celestial, as well as an ultimate sign for confidence and leadership.
+The cosmic forces of day and nightfall into the jaguar’s realm.
+A symbol of eminent domain in all things celestial, as well as an ultimate sign for confidence and leadership.
 See also Panther Totem here.

 The eagle represents contemplative thought.
 When focused upon, this Mayan symbol assists in accessing inner wisdom.
 Known for its power of clarity – this symbol facilitates clear mental focus.
 After time, focus on the qualities of the eagle representative of the Mayan symbol will pave the way for higher, or even telepathic acuity.
 Eagles are also a symbol of community and cooperative unity amongst a diverse group.
 Also see my page on Eagle Totem Symbolism here.